prynth/prynth/server/public/doc/index.md

 #GUI
 Prynth includes a GUI editor for the creation of custom virtual controls.
-The GUI editor is launched using the corresponding button on Prynth's main page or directly by visiting the url [http://raspberrypi.local:3000/gui](http://raspberrypi.local:3000/gui).
+The GUI editor is launched using the corresponding button on Prynth's main page or by visiting the url [http://raspberrypi.local:3000/gui](http://raspberrypi.local:3000/gui).

 [![GUI button](images/gui_button.png)](images/gui_button.png)

 The GUI editor should look like:
 [![GUI button](images/gui_1.png)](images/gui_1.png)

-In the above example we see the different types of objects to build GUIs (slider,  knob, number, switch, button and label).
+In the above example we see the different types of objects that can be used to build GUIs (slider,  knob, number, switch, button and label).
 Objects can be freely added and distributed on the canvas.
 To move an object, use the little square on the upper left corner.

 The square can also used to select an object, which will become highlighted for easier visual recognition.
+The shortcut "Ctrl+Space" can also be used to cycle between objects.

 When an object is selected, its properties will be displayed on the Properties panel to the right.
-These include a name, the value of the control, positioning coordinates, dimensions and color.
-All properties can be edited directly on the panel and will update the object in realtime.
-The Properties control panel can also be dragged and located near to the objects of interest.
+These include a name, the control value, positioning coordinates, dimensions and color.
+All properties can be edited directly on the panel, updating the object in realtime.
+The Properties control panel can also be dragged and relocated closer to the objects of interest.

 New objects are created using the corresponding buttons on the "Add Objects" panel or using the following keyboard shortcuts: